EarthNets: Empowering AI in Earth Observation

 \section{Conclusion}

-In this study, we present a comprehensive review and build a taxonomy for more than 400 publicly published datasets in the remote sensing community.
-Based on the attribute information of these datasets, we systemically analyze them from five aspects, including volumes, bibliometric analysis, research domains and the correlation between datasets.
+In this study, we present a comprehensive review and build a taxonomy for more than 500 publicly published datasets in the remote sensing community.
+Based on the attribute information of these datasets, we systemically analyze them concerning four aspects: volumes, resolution distributions, research domains, and the correlation between datasets.
 Next, a new benchmark including five selected large-scale datasets is built for model evaluation.
-A deep learning platform termed EarthNets is released towards a consistent evaluation of deep learning methods on remote sensing data.
+A deep learning platform termed EarthNets is released to support a consistent evaluation of deep learning methods on remote sensing data.
 We further use the EarthNets platform to benchmark state-of-the-art methods on the new benchmark.
 The performance comparisons are insightful for future research.